-What will it take to keep the great barrier reef alive?
+What will it take to keep the Great Barrier Reef alive?

 The Great Barrier Reef is a natural wonder.
-Off of Australia’s northeast coast, hundreds of miles of coral reefs are home to thousands of species of sea life, many unique to the locale.
+Just off Australia’s northeast coast, hundreds of miles of coral reefs are home to thousands of species of sea life, many unique to the locale.
 The reef plays a huge role in protecting and maintaining marine diversity as well as defending shorelines from flooding.
 As the climate changes and our oceans become warmer, parts of the Great Barrier Reef are dying off at an alarming rate.

-Sydney, New South Whales
+Sydney, New South Wales

-Tropical North Queensland
+Cairns, Tropical North Queensland

 We’ll then head north to the beach town of Cairns, our jumping off point for the Great Barrier Reef.
 In Cairns we will try to understand the connections between the Great Barrier Reef and the local economy, which will serve as the basis for our research into reef preservation.
 We’ll have the opportunity to go snorkeling with professional guides to see the reef’s ecosystem first-hand.
 Then we’ll take a trip on the Skyrail for a behind-the-scene look into ecotourism and an expedition into the rain forest.
 We’ll also spend a day exploring the city to further immerse ourselves in Australian culture.

 In Queensland, we will set up camp in a local co-working space to flesh out ideas and brainstorm projects based on everything that we learned from Sydney and Cairns.
 Using design thinking and notes from our experiences and research, we will collaborate to create a project for reef preservation.
 We will also take some time to explore the amazing coastline of Australia and end our trip with a visit to the amazing beach islands just north of the city.